Silver Sisterhood

 The Silver Sisterhood was a new religious movement that was active in Burtonport, County Donegal, Ireland from 1982 to 1992.
 The group has also been referred to as the Rhennish Community and St. Bride's.
-English writer Miss Martindale was a prominent member.
+English writer Miss Martindale (later the public face of Aristasia) was a prominent member.
 The community is known for creating early text adventure video games such as The Snow Queen and Jack the Ripper.

 Rhennish community

 The Silver Sisterhood came to Burtonport from Yorkshire in September 1982 and occupied a large house that had previously been the home of the Atlantis commune (often referred to as the Screamers).
 They christened the house An Droichead Beo, meaning The Bridge of Life.
-There were seven members initially.
+There were initially seven members.

 The Sisterhood believed in a feminine Supreme Deity.
-They worshipped God as the Mother and claimed that everything they did centred around the worship of Her.
+They worshipped God as the Mother and claimed that everything they did centred around the worship of her.
 Music and chanting had great importance as acts of devotion.
-The musical instruments used by the group were all handmade by them.
+The musical instruments used by the group were all handmade by themselves.
 They stressed a great emphasis on craft as a path to the sacred.
 There was also an emphasis on self-sufficiency and the members grew food to feed themselves and sell.
 Members fasted on Fridays by skipping breakfast and lunch.
 They operated a tearoom in the house which served the town.
 No electricity or modern appliances were used by the group initially and plastic was shunned as a pollutant.
-Female members wore full-length dresses, covered their heads in public and referred to themselves as 'maids'.
+Female members wore full-length dresses, covered their heads in public, and referred to themselves as 'maids'.

 The Rhennish community was matriarchal.
 The group claimed to be following a matriarchal structure that was the norm in western Europe in ancient times.
 Patriarchy was described as a recent and unusual development that would soon die out and be replaced by a matriarchal golden age.
 Men could become members.
 One man was part of the original group that came to Burtonport in 1982.
 However, he had left by July 1983.
-In an interview for RTÉ a member expressed hope that men would come to live in the community long-term but acknowledged that it was difficult to attract them.
+In an interview for RTÉ, a member expressed hope that men would come to live in the community long-term but acknowledged that it was difficult to attract them.
 The community was also hierarchical in nature.
 Equality was claimed to be a patriarchal concept that stopped people from working together.
 In an interview for WomanSpirit magazine, the view was expressed by one member that there are always leaders in a group whether acknowledged or not and that "some maids like to tell others what to do and some maids like to be told what to do".